SynergEyes Family of Hybrid Contact Lenses

 When are Hybrid Contact Lenses not The Best Option?

 Hybrid contact lenses are not as customizable as other contact lens options such as scleral lenses.
-While a hybrid contact lens typically gives a patient reasonably good comfort the vision the fit of the lens may not be optimal for patients with advanced keratoconus or highly irregular corneas.
+While a hybrid contact lens typically gives a patient reasonably good comfort, the vision and fit of the lens may not be optimal for patients with advanced keratoconus or highly irregular corneas.
+Because of this they may not be the best keratoconus treatment option for patients with moderate or severe keratoconus.
 Patients wearing a well fit scleral lens will almost always experience better comfort and vision than they had with a hybrid lens.
 Scleral contact lenses have the advantage of being highly customizable thus making it easier for the doctor to fine-tune both the vision and the comfort.

 Who is a Good Candidate for a SynergEyes Hybrid Contact Lens